Welcome to today's edition of the Rush 24-7 podcast.

 Just don't try to sneak it.

-He then went on and said, Don't you dare try to put your agenda in that budget.
+He then went on and said, don't you dare try to put your agenda in that budget.

-You're not gonna fool me there.
+You're not going to fool me there.

-Don't put your agenda in the book.
+Don't put your agenda in the budget.

 What is his agenda?

-His whole agenda is in every piece of legislation.
+His whole agenda is in every piece of legislation somebody else writes that he ends up supporting.

-You know, I'm a little dinged up.
+Let me tell you, I'm Greyer and I'm a little dinged up.

 I know there are times where some of you have felt frustrated because we've had to compromise with the Republicans on some issues.